resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 I've seen this ephemeral storage take grown developers by surprise when they first start using the Research Cloud.
 It has just about reduced them to tears.
 Don’t be like them - trust nothing on the cloud!

+Now, I've been saying "terminating", but if you look at the running instance you can see that you have many different options for halting it.
+Which begs the question:

 -- *Slide* --

 ## Question 7